-- (a) This section applies to the following: - (1) Each manned oceangoing ship (other than a fixed or floating platform) of 40 feet or more in length that is documented under the laws of the United States or numbered by a state and that either is engaged in commerce or is equipped with a galley and berthing. - (2) Each manned fixed or floating platform that is- - (i) Documented under the laws of the United States; or - (ii) Operating under the authority of the United States, including, but not limited to, a lease or permit issued by an agency of the United States. - (b) The master or person in charge of a ship under paragraphs (a)(1) and (a)(2) of this section shall ensure that the ship is not operated unless a waste management plan meeting paragraph (c) of this section is on the ship and that each person handling garbage follows the plan. - (c) Each waste management plan under paragraph (b) of this section must be in writing and- - (1) Provide for the discharge of garbage by means that meet Annex V of MARPOL 73/78, the Act, and §§151.51 through 151.77; - (2) Describe procedures for collecting, processing, storing, and discharging garbage; and - (3) Designate the person who is in charge of carrying out the plan.
+- (a) The master or person in charge of a ship to which this section applies shall ensure that the ship is not operated unless a garbage management plan meeting paragraph (b) of this section is on the ship and that each person handling garbage follows the plan. - (b) Each garbage management plan under paragraph (a) of this section must be in writing and - - (1) Provide for the discharge of garbage by means that meet Annex V of MARPOL, the Act, and §§ 151.51 through 151.77; - (2) Describe procedures for minimizing, collecting, processing, storing, and discharging garbage; and - (3) Designate the person who is in charge of carrying out the plan.